 You also have the obligation of getting a salvaged title with the local DMV.

 Fees can get pricey here, especially considering the fact that the insurance company never really gives you the total worth of the parts of the car, just the car’s general worth—and even that figure is still a bit stingy.

-If you go this route, let your insurance agent know as soon as possible so as to prevent any misunderstandings with the insurance company.
+If you go this route, let your insurance agent know as soon as possible to prevent any misunderstandings with the insurance company.

-You can use our free car insurance quote tool online to find car insurance companies that cover total loss damage, collision and comprehensive damages.
-Look for these policies now with our free car insurance comparison tool!
+You can use our free car insurance quote tool online to find car insurance companies that cover total loss damage, collision, and comprehensive damages.